 There are nearly 2 billion people around the world who live in slum housing and more than 100 million are homeless.
 That equates to one out of every four people on our planet.
 Habitat builds because we believe this is unacceptable and that every person can make a real difference.
 Please join us and encourage your friends to help us BUILD more homes, communities, and hope throughout the world and in our community.

-The slide show on the left includes photos taken of the Benson home in September.
-The slideshow on the right includes photos taken of the Van Vleck home in September.
-Considerable progress was made on both homes when the Global Village Team was with us (July 21-25).
-The photos taken during that week are merged in the slide show below.
+The slide show on the left includes photos taken of the Benson home in October.
+The slideshow on the right includes photos taken of the Van Vleck home in October.
+You can see photos of the build for previous months by going to Benson Home or Van Vleck Home.

 You can see photos of the construction of the most recent homes, start to finish, by going to the Photo Gallery and clicking on the Completed homes.
 You can order any of the photos by double clicking on the photo you want.
 It will take you to the Picasa site where you can order your photos.